AC-devB/athens_bnb_AL/README.md

 # Athens Airbnb Market Analysis
-A data analysis on the Athens Airbnb market.

-## Project Overview

-This project explores the Athens Airbnb market by analyzing listings and availability data to uncover trends in pricing, demand, and customer behavior.
-The analysis was conducted using SQL and PostgreSQL for database management, cleaning, and querying, as well as Power BI to visualize key findings.
+This project explores the Athens Airbnb market by analyzing data to uncover trends in pricing, demand and customer behavior.
+The analysis was conducted using SQL and PostgreSQL for database management, cleaning and querying, as well as Power BI to visualize key findings.
+The goal was to demonstrate skills in database management and extract important insights.

-This project explores the Athens Airbnb market using SQL and Power BI to analyze listing and availability data and create an interactive dashboard to visualize key findings.
-The goal was to demonstrate skills in database management and extract insights for hosts, investors, and policymakers.
-The final step involved creating an interactive dashboard in Power BI to visualize key findings.

-This project analyzes the Athens Airbnb market using SQL for data management and Power BI for visualization.
-It explores listings and availability data to uncover pricing, demand, and customer trends, presented through an interactive dashboard for hosts, investors, and policymakers.

 ## Tools & Technologies
 **PostgreSQL**: Database setup, data cleaning and SQL queries.